KobeLemon/tabletop-dice-roller/README.md

 ## Future Work

-- I need to work on the other pages: Add Dice and Add Modifiers
+- More pages: Add Dice and Add Modifiers

-- Along with the other pages, I need to build their backend code that actually updates the dice list & modifiers variable.

-- I need to add a feature where the user can save "profiles" of commonly rolled dice (2d20 for advantage/disadvantage, 4d6 for weapon damage, etc.)
+- Dice Profiles: the user can save "profiles" of their commonly rolled dice so they can easily reroll them later.
+(2d20 for advantage/disadvantage, 4d6 + 5 for weapon damage, etc.)

-- Currently, the user's rolls do not persist between sessions, so I need to fix that.
+- Memory: The user's roll history is cleared when the app closes, so I need to make that data persist across sessions.
+I also need to make the dice profiles persist.